warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/call-warden-modules-in-a-smart-contract/x-warden/keys.md

 ## Create Project

-1. Initialize a Project using Foundry:
+1. Initialize a Project using Foundry.
+If you don't have Foundry installed, refer to this [guide](https://book.getfoundry.sh/getting-started/installation).

 ```bash
 forge init warden-space --no-commit